 I am amazed by the love Jesus had for the very least of society, like this poor woman!
 She had a deep thirst and Jesus told her that He had Living Water to quench her longing soul!

 She knew what living water meant.
-Water, like the water I drank from the source of the Jordan… fresh, cold, pure and life giving!
+Water, like the water I drank from the source of the Jordan.
+Fresh, cold, pure and life-giving!

-Jesus said, “but whoever drinks of the water that I shall give him shall never thirst: but the water that I shall give him shall become in him a well of water springing up to eternal life”.
+“but whoever drinks of the water that I shall give him shall never thirst: but the water that I shall give him shall become in him a well of water springing up to eternal life”.
 John 4:14

 “Sir, give me this water, so I will not be thirsty, nor come all the way here to draw”.
 John 4:15

-She was parched and dry and dead… the water Jesus would give her was life… eternal life!
+She was parched and dry and dead.
+The water Jesus would give her was life!
+Eternal life!

 The Holy Spirit is Living Water to our thirsty souls!

-The woman received Jesus’ Living Water… not only did she receive it but she offered it to the dry and dead people of Samaria.
-They drank it too and new life sprang up inside them!
+Yes, the Samaritan woman received Jesus’ Living Water!
+And not only did she receive it but she offered it to the dry and dead people of the town in Samaria.

 As I go through my day, I see a lot of dry and thirsty and dead people around me.
-They many not even know it.
+They may not even know it.

 And like the living water, that runs along in streams or rivers or springs, in the parched land of Israel, I can splash it all over my spheres of influence and bring life to all who it touches!

-Dive in the Living Water… paddle around… jump in it’s puddles and make big splashes so the people around you… spiritual thirsty, dusty, tired people can be drenched with Living Water!
+If Jesus is your LORD and Savior, you too have the Living Water of the Holy Spirit.
+It is an unending, fresh source!
+Dive in this Living Water, paddle around, jump in its puddles and make big splashes so the people around you spiritual thirsty, dusty, tired people can be drenched with Living Water!

+Walk through your day dripping wet with it!
 You might be surprised by the life that springs up all around you!